 You’ve probably noticed the buzz and heard all about it, but do you know what the ketogenic diet actually entails?
 We put together a short guide that covers the basics.

 Ketogenic diets are low-carb high-fat diets that place the body into ketosis; a state where ketones, from fat cells, rather than blood sugar from carbohydrates, are released into the bloodstream.
 In ketosis, your body draws energy from the ketones and begins burning the fat stored in your body.

 For this reason, a lot of people use the Keto diet to lose weight, but there are plenty of positive side-effects.
-Other benefits: reduced blood-sugar levels, increased metabolism, stabilised energy levels, reduced symptoms of type 2 diabetes, fewer seizures, and lessened symptoms of autism, parkinsons, alzheimers and multiple sclerosis.
+Other benefits: reduced blood-sugar levels, increased metabolism, stabilised energy levels, and reduced symptoms.

 One diet, many ways to do it